LoFi-Tech/Pixel-Art-Maker/README.md

 3.Click a cell in the grid to fill that cell with the chosen color.<br>

 Your primary task is to implement the makeGrid() function, that dynamically creates a grid that the user can interact with.

+**How to launch:**<br>
+1.Download, extract and open the index.html in the browser (or) 2.Link to Live Version [here] (file:///C:/Users/Lorenzo/Desktop/Udacity-Learn%20to%20Code/PixelArtMaker-Project/index.html)